 The most straightforward interpretation of this ideal is allocation on the basis of units of output produced in a given period.
-If that procedure is not feasible, it can be approximated by units of input, such as hours of operation.
-If that measure is not feasible, it can be approximated by allocating cost according to the passage of time.
-Also, there may be no real connection between the amount of use of an asset and the amount of value lost.
+If that procedure is not feasible, it can be approximated by units of input (e.g., hours of operation).

 - Units of production depreciation

 Among the most influential factors is the need for consistency.
 A firm should be consistent in selecting methods for depreciating similar assets.
-Many firms simply use the same method for all assets.
-Also, the management of a firm will tend to select the method that others in the same industry use.
+Many firms simply use the same method for all assets or they choose a method widely used in the industry.

 Conservatism is often a factor in the selection of not only depreciation methods but also estimated lives and salvage values.
 There may be a tendency to make choices that produce higher periodic expenses in order to avoid overstating earnings.